Loïc Serra

-Loïc Serra is a French Formula One engineer.
-He is currently the performance director at the Mercedes AMG Petronas Motorsport Formula One team.
+Loïc Serra (born 30 March 1972) is a French Formula One engineer and Chassis Technical Director of Scuderia Ferrari HP.

 Career

 Serra studied at Arts et Métiers ParisTech in Aix-en-Provence and Paris, specialising in Mechanical Engineering.
 After graduating from university, Serra started his career in motorsport with Michelin, working as a quality engineer in Bad Kreuznach, Germany, before moving to the company's main Research and Development centre in Clermont-Ferrand, France.
 His department worked on new tyres and suspension concepts allowing Serra to gain a deep understanding in vehicle dynamics and tyre interactions.

 In 2002, Serra was given the task to develop a new innovative suspension system for racing cars and other high-performance vehicles.
 This suspension system was proposed to the Michelin customer teams in Formula One and formed Serra's first encounter with the series.
-Shortly afterwards, Serra joined the F1 department at Michelin and remained there until the tyre manufacturer withdrew from the series in 2006.
+Shortly afterwards, Serra joined the Formula One department at Michelin and remained there until the tyre manufacturer withdrew from the series in 2006.

-However, Serra wished to stay in Formula One, so he joined the BMW Sauber F1 Team to become the Head of Vehicle Performance for the Swiss team.
-After BMW's withdrawal from Formula One, Serra decided to seek a new challenge so he joined the new Mercedes works team where he has remained ever since.

-In 2019, Serra was promoted to Performance Director at Mercedes.
-His role involves working with tyre, suspension, aerodynamic and Power Unit experts to ensure the various characteristics work towards an overall package that is both fast and reliable.
+As Serra wished to stay in Formula One, he joined the BMW Sauber F1 Team to become the Head of Vehicle Performance for the Swiss team.
+After BMW's withdrawal from Formula One, Serra decided to seek a new challenge so he joined the new Mercedes works team.
+In 2019, Serra was promoted to performance director at Mercedes.
+His role involves working with tyre, suspension, aerodynamic, and power unit experts to ensure the various characteristics work towards an overall package that is both fast and reliable.
+In 2023, it became public that he will join Scuderia Ferrari in 2025.
+Ferrari confirmed the news in May 2024, announcing that Serra would join the team beginning October 2024 as the team's Chassis Technical Director.